 That also jumped 0.7%.

-So the housing market exploded during the early days of COVID and buoyed by record low interest rates in the same time American homeowners were more flush with cash from the government.
+So the housing market exploded during the early days of COVID and buoyed by record low interest rates.

-So all you know, these are the chickens coming home to roost.
+So all, you know, these are the chickens coming home to roost.

-I think I was traumatized in my life because I can't get it out of my brain.
+I think I was traumatized in my life because I can't get it out of my brain the thinking that I developed when I live paycheck to paycheck.

 She decided to cook dinner one night.